iovxw/rssbot/README.en.md

 ## WIP

-English version is still a work in progress.
+English version is still work in progress.

 **Unresolved problems:**
 * The command description in Telegram can't be internationalized